Wireless microphone: History

-Introduced in 1958, the Sony CR-4 wireless microphone was being recommended as early as 1960 for theatre performances and nightclub acts.
+Introduced in 1958, the Sony CR-4 wireless microphone was being recommended as early as 1960 for theater performances and nightclub acts.
 Animal trainers at Marineland of the Pacific in California were wearing the $250 device for performances in 1961.
 The 27.12 MHz solid-state FM transmitter was capable of fitting into a shirt pocket.
 Said to be effective out to 100 ft, it mounted a flexible dangling antenna and a detachable dynamic microphone.
 The tube-based receiver incorporated a carrying drawer for the transmitter and a small monitor loudspeaker with volume control.

-Another German equipment manufacturer, Beyerdynamic, claims that the first wireless microphone was invented by Hung C. Lin.
-Called the "transistophone", it went into production in 1962.
+Another German equipment manufacturer, Beyerdynamic, claims that its Transistophone, which went into production in 1962, was the first wireless microphone.

 The first time that a wireless microphone was used to record sound during filming of a motion picture was allegedly on Rex Harrison in the 1964 film My Fair Lady, through the efforts of Academy Award-winning Hollywood sound engineer George Groves.

+By 1971, wireless microphone products for amateurs and hobbyists were available.
+Radio Shack offered a microphone/transmitter module that proved to be vulnerable to capacitive detuning as a user moved around and mingled with crowds.
+One solution was to build on a final RF amplifier stage, which the module lacked, though Litke had already anticipated the problem and included one in his patent.

 Wider dynamic range came with the introduction of the first compander wireless microphone, offered by Nady Systems in 1976.
 Todd Rundgren and the Rolling Stones were the first popular musicians to use these systems live in concert.
 Kate Bush is regarded as the first artist to have had a headset with a wireless microphone built for use in music.
 For her Tour of Life in 1979 she had a compact microphone combined with a self-made construction of wire clothes hangers, to free her hands for expressionist dance performances.
 Her idea was adopted for live performance by other artists such as Madonna and Peter Gabriel.

 Nady joined CBS, Sennheiser and Vega in 1996 to receive a joint Emmy Award for "pioneering [the] development of the broadcast wireless microphone".